 - Unique patented technology.
-We are focused on developing innovative technology for securing real-time communications over the Internet, and establishing the exclusive secure domain name registry in the United States and other key markets around the world.
+We are focused on developing innovative technology for securing real-time communications over the Internet and establishing the exclusive secure domain name registry in the United States and other key markets around the world.
 Our unique solutions combine industry standard encryption methods and communication protocols with our patented techniques for automated DNS lookup mechanisms.
 Our technology and patented approach enables users to create a secure communication link by generating secure domain names.
-We currently own approximately 49 U.S. and 69 foreign patents with approximately 50 pending patents applications worldwide.
+We currently own approximately 185 total patents and pending applications, including 70 US patents/patent applications and 115 foreign patents/validations/pending applications.
 Our portfolio includes patents and pending patent applications in the United States and other key markets that support our secure domain name registry service for the Internet. - Scalable licensing business model.
 We are actively engaged in pursuing additional licensing agreements with OEMs, service providers and system integrators within the IP-telephony, mobility, mobile-to-mobile communications, fixed-mobile convergence and unified communications end-markets. - Highly experienced research and development team.
 Our research and development team is comprised of nationally recognized network security and encryption technology scientists and experts that have worked together as a team for over ten years.
 During their careers, this team has developed several cutting-edge technologies for U.S. national defense, intelligence and civilian agencies, many of which remain critical to our national security today.
 Prior to joining VirnetX, our team worked for Leidos, during which time they invented the technology that is the foundation of our technology, and software.
 Based on the collective knowledge and experience of our development team, we believe that we have one of the most experienced and sophisticated groups of security experts researching vulnerability and threats to real-time communication over the Internet and developing solutions to mitigate these problems.